CSESoc-CompClub/2025-Winter-Handbook/src/3_day_3_ai/3_6_create_ai.md

 > [!SUCCESS] Task
 > 1. Create a new file called `ai.js` in the `commands/utilities` folder.
-> 2. Create a nre slash command for the AI wrapper
+> 2. Create a new slash command for the AI wrapper

 > [!TIP] Tip
 > ```javascript